 Reimbursement claims are limited to a 34-day supply based on the contracted price that a participating pharmacy would charge for the same drug, minus your copay amount.
 The plan will not reimburse member costs above the contracted price.

-Mail your reimbursement claim form to:
+Mail your reimbursement claim form as instructed on the form.

 Coordination of Benefits and Secondary Claims